Aliah110/Tasks-Iot/README.md

-# Voice to text and ESP32 operating algorithm
+# Voice to text using JS and ESP32 operating algorithm
 In this repository, I placed the first two tasks in the IoT path, which are (Voice-to-Text code) and (ESP32 segment operation algorithm).